Bcopeland64/LLM-Zoomcamp/README.md

 I will be updating this repository regularly with new content, code, and learnings from the zoomcamp.
 Stay tuned for more exciting updates!

-## License

-This repository is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more information.

----

-Feel free to reach out if you have any questions or if you want to collaborate on any of the projects!

 Happy Learning!

 Brandon S. Copeland